mgeaghan-garvan/pipeline-docs/gatk-sv/README.md

       - The samples.tsv file specifies all the sample IDs, the locations of their BAM and gVCF files, and whether to allow the workflow to access Google Storage files that are specified as "requester pays".
       - The sample_set_membership.tsv file specifies sets of samples that are to be processed all in a single job simultaneously.
     - The Terra workspace.tsv file will need to be changed for one field: `cohort_ped_file` needs to point to a PED file specific to the cohort of interest.
 The PED format is described [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format).
+      - **IMPORTANT:** When constructing the PED file, ensure that the entries in the second column (individual ID) exactly match the entries in the sample_id column in the Terra data tables (samples.tsv and sample_set_membership.tsv).
   - The single-sample inputs are available under `inputs/build/NA12878`
     - Again, Terra inputs are in the sub-directory `terra`, while inputs for a custom Cromwell server are under `test`
     - Similar to the cohort mode, the samples.tsv file specifies all the sample IDs to be individually processed, the locations of their BAM and gVCF files, and whether to allow the workflow to access Google Storage files that are specified as "requester pays".